Last Updated on April 27, 2022 by SulaBeauty Staff

 Trust me, I know how annoying it feels when more than half of your old nail polish is still remaining and the formula starts to get thick, it feels like a waste of money.

 But worry not, as I will not let your polish go to waste.

 In this article, I am going to help you fix your clumpy nail polish by introducing you to several methods that you can try at home.
-I am going to make your old polish feel brand new.
+I am going to make your old nail polishs feel brand new.

 Why Is My Nail Polish Sticky?

 Exposure of nail polish to air is one of the most probable reasons for the cause of sticky or clumpy polish.
 Your polish will get thick and start to dry if you don’t seal their caps instantly after use.

 Close the lid as soon as you apply it to your nails, the contact of polish with oxygen will shorten its lifespan.
 Also, there are chances that you are not storing your nail paints at desirable temperatures and away from sunlight.

 I am going to provide more tips on how to thin nail polish so, keep reading!